Skip to main content

 * listen 3000

-* match listenResult.type == 'left'
+* match listenResult contains 'left'

 Event Correlation

-Correlate WebSocket events with HTTP operations:
+Correlate WebSocket events with HTTP operations by collecting events in a handler:

 Feature: Order processing pipeline